 Ubuntu Studio Controls

-This section is for the version of Ubuntu Studio Controls included with Ubuntu Studio 18.10 (or Ubuntu Studio 18.04 with backports) and higher.
+This section is for the version of Ubuntu Studio Controls 1.12.6 included with Ubuntu Studio 20.04 LTS and already included in the Ubuntu Studio Backports PPA.

 Ubuntu Studio Controls is the easiest and best way to configure your Ubuntu Studio installation for real-time audio.
 Ubuntu Studio Controls has several key features that make it unique: